 The xB's factory stereo system didn't change a lot during its relatively brief stateside product cycle.
 A 6-speaker Pioneer AM/FM/CD sound system was standard throughout, though the 2006 model year saw a revised head unit design, a new steering wheel with built-in audio controls and the addition of a remote AUX input.
 Also, iPod® users gained the ability to control, charge and view their song info on the receiver.

 Replacing your factory radio

 The xB's dash opening will comfortably hold a 2" single-DIN or 4" double-DIN receiver.
-You'll need a receiver mounting kit and a wiring harness to install a new receiver, and these are available at a discount with most stereo purchases from Crutchfield.
+You'll need a receiver mounting kit and a wiring harness to install a new receiver, and these are available at a discount with all stereo purchases from Crutchfield.
 To install a double-DIN size receiver, you'll need to use the brackets attached to the side your factory stereo.
 If you don't have the brackets, you'll need to obtain them from your friendly neighborhood Scion dealership.

 When you replace the factory radio, you'll lose your XM satellite radio capability.
 If you're a big fan of satellite radio, you should shop for SiriusXM-ready receivers, then order a tuner as well.